ONLYOFFICE/onlyoffice-jira/README.md

 ## Configuring Jira ONLYOFFICE integration plugin

 Find the uploaded ***ONLYOFFICE Jira plugin*** on the `Manage apps` page.
-Click `Configure` and enter the name of the server with the ONLYOFFICE Document Server installed:
+Click `Configure` and enter the name of the server with ONLYOFFICE Document Server installed:
 ```
 http://documentserver/
 ```